unoplatform/Uno.Wasm.Bootstrap/Readme.md

 * The output of the Console.WriteLine will appear in the javascript debugging console

 ## Mono-wasm Debugger Support
-Mono-wasm now has integrated **preliminary** support for debugging.
+Mono-wasm now has integrated **preliminary** support for in-browser debugging.
 Refer to [this document for up-to-date information](https://github.com/mono/mono/tree/master/sdks/wasm#debugging) on how to setup the debugging.

 To enable debugging in **Uno.Wasm.Boostrap**, add the following line to your csproj: